deduce-dev/dac-man/docs/reference/dacman-api.md

 def dacman.diff(new_file, old_file, *argv, comparator_plugin=None)
 ```

-Function to perform a single comparison using the specified plugin.
+Function to perform a single comparison using the specified plug-in.

 ## `dacman.DataDiffer`